HL7/cql/input/pages/04-logicalspecification.md

 <a name="figure-4-e"></a>
 ![extracted-media/media/image14](extracted-media/media/image14.png){: width=230; height=397; }

-Figure 4‑E - A diagram to explain how ELM represents a complex multi-conditional [.kw]#Case# expression
+Figure 4‑E - A diagram to explain how ELM represents a complex multi-conditional <span class="kw">Case</span> expression

 And finally, an equivalent comparand-based _Case_ expression:

 <a name="figure-4-f"></a>
 ![extracted-media/media/image15](extracted-media/media/image15.png){: width=184; height=286; }

-Figure 4‑F - A diagram to explain how ELM represents a comparand-base [.kw]#Case# expression
+Figure 4‑F - A diagram to explain how ELM represents a comparand-base <span class="kw">Case</span> expression

 ### If